Hal Barwood

-Hal Barwood is an American screenwriter, film producer, film director, game designer, game producer, and novelist.
+Hal Barwood (born April 16, 1940) is an American screenwriter, film producer, film director, game designer, game producer, and novelist.

 Early life

 Barwood was born in Hanover, New Hampshire, where his father ran the local movie theater.
 Early on he was thrilled by The Thing from Another World, and later in school Ingmar Bergman's The Seventh Seal.
 Both films possessed unique authorial personality and were important inspirations pointing him toward a filmmaking career.
 He studied art at Brown University and The Rhode Island School of Design; and later attended the University of Southern California's School of Cinema-Television, where he met and became friends with Matthew Robbins, along with other film students such as Walter Murch, Robert Dalva, George Lucas and others who came to be known by some as The Dirty Dozen, and who went on to considerable success in the film industry.